 ALL available videos are included in the center column of this page, both the recommended and the optional videos.
 Optional videos are clearly labelled in OPTIONAL in the box title.
 You may find it more helpful if you access these videos using the separate tabs labelled with * instead (that is, the "SEARCH TIPS" and each of the 4 "SEARCH VIDEO" tabs) separately, where the recommended content is listed above the optional content.
+You only need to use APA PsycINFO if your clinical question is related to behavioral or mental health.

 These persistent links allow Wright State University users to access these articles through WSU's subscription to AJN.
 Note: If off campus, you will be prompted for your campus w number and password before being taken to the article.